Gold (Prince song): Chart performance

+The song achieved little initial success in the US, with minor Mainstream radio play and no R&B/Hip-Hop or Rhythmic radio play, and weak sales.
+It peaked at number 88 and stayed on the Billboard Hot 100 for two weeks.
+The single was far more successful in the United Kingdom, where it reached number ten on the UK Singles Chart and became Prince's last original top-ten hit there.
+"Gold" also peaked at number one on the European Dance Radio Chart in January 1996.

 Critical reception

-In an retrospective review, Andy Healy from Albumism stated that the song "is filled with uplift and hope despite the trials and tribulations it documents."
-He added, "It's The Artist's very own "Purple Rain" moment, if you will, with rousing chorus, powerful arrangement, soaring guitar solo and epic seven-plus-minute run time.
+In a retrospective review, Andy Healy from Albumism stated that the song "is filled with uplift and hope despite the trials and tribulations it documents."
+He added, "It's The Artist's very own 'Purple Rain' moment, if you will, with rousing chorus, powerful arrangement, soaring guitar solo and epic seven-plus-minute run time.
 It's also the track that fulfills a promise as it welcomes us to The Dawn."
-Upon the release, Gil L. Robertson from Cash Box named "Gold" a "standout track" of the Gold Experience album.
+Upon the release, Gil L. Robertson IV from Cash Box named 'Gold' a standout track of the Gold Experience album.
 Greg Kot from Chicago Tribune noted its "arena rock".

-James Masterton for Dotmusic declared it as "a classic single", saying, "For all his self-indulgence on records, when he wants to pull the ace from up his sleeve he does so in style and "Gold" is almost certainly destined to go down as a classic Prince record."
-Alexis Petridis from The Guardian found that it "reiterates the anti-materialistic message of 1992's "Money Don't Matter 2 Night".
+James Masterton for Dotmusic complimented it as "a classic single", saying, "For all his self-indulgence on records, when he wants to pull the ace from up his sleeve he does so in style and 'Gold' is almost certainly destined to go down as a classic Prince record."
+Alexis Petridis from The Guardian found that it "reiterates the anti-materialistic message of 1992's 'Money Don't Matter 2 Night'.
 It's not groundbreaking in the way Prince's singles once were, but it's exquisitely written."
-Chuck Campbell from Knoxville News Sentinel viewed it as "familiar-sounding" and "religiously overtoned".
+Chuck Campbell from Knoxville News Sentinel described it as "familiar-sounding" and "religiously overtoned".